WRF-CMake/wrf/paper/paper.md

 [^1]: By WRF, we specifically mean the Advanced Research WRF (ARW).
 The Non-hydrostatic Mesoscale Model (NMM) dynamical core, WRF-DA, WRFPLUS, WRF-Chem, and WRF-Hydro are not currently supported in WRF-CMake.

-[^2]: Comparison on Windows was not made as Windows support is only available in WRF-CMake.
+[^2]: Comparison on Windows is not made as Windows support is only available in WRF-CMake.